How To Write A Song: That Will Make You Better

 How to Write a Song: Analyzing Popular Music

-• Identify Patterns: Common themes, hooks, and also chord progressions used by notable songwriters are to be noted.
+• Identify Patterns: Common themes, hooks, and chord progressions used by notable songwriters are to be noted.

 Write down things that you like and also that resonate with you.
 In this way, that may inspire your work. alert-info